MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams-general.md

 This policy controls which users can register and attend webinars.
 This policy has two options, which are only available if **Meeting registration** is turned on.

-- Set **Who can register** to **Everyone** if you want to allow everyone, including anonymous users, to register and attend webinars that users in your organization set up.
+- Set **Who can register** to **Everyone** if you want to allow everyone, including anonymous users, to register and attend webinars that users in your organization setup.
 - Set **Who can register** to **Everyone in the organization** if you want to allow only the users in your organization to register and attend webinars.

 By default, **Who can register** is set to **Everyone**.
 To edit this policy in the Teams admin center, go to **Meetings** > **Meeting policies**.